-How can the self-proclaimed birthplace of the piña colada not be on this list.
-I've dined a few times at Barrachina, enjoying both its central location on Fortaleza Street, its pleasant courtyard, and its tasty fare.
+How can the self-proclaimed birthplace of the piña colada not be on this list?
+Guests at Barrachina enjoy its central location on Fortaleza Street, its pleasant courtyard, and its tasty fare.
 All that comes at higher prices than other restaurants on this list (although the prices are reflective of what you'll find on Fortaleza), but the overall experience is a good one.

 An added benefit of Barrachina for travelers on their last day in town with a late night flight out of Puerto Rico: the free luggage storage service it provides.